howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 </Instruction>

-Like in `LinkList` we pass in the query and variables into `useQuery`, but instead of immediately running the query we now pass `pause: true`.
+Like in `LinkList` you're passing the query and variables arguments to `useQuery`.
+But instead of immediately running the query, the `pause` option is now set to `true`.
 This flag will cause `useQuery` to wait until `executeQuery` is programmatically called.

-This is a very powerful option as we could also flip `pause` to `false` at any time to start the query.
+This is a very powerful option as you could also flip `pause` to `false` at any time to let the hook start the query automatically.
 This is essentially one of the use-cases of having `executeQuery`!
 You can call it programmatically to ask for new results or use it in combination with `pause: true` to make it behave like the `useMutation` hook's `executeMutation`.

 Go ahead and test the app by running `yarn start` in a terminal and navigating to `http://localhost:3000/search`.
 Then type a search string into the text field, submit the search, and verify that the links that are being displayed were filtered by your search string.